Law-Abiding-Developer/ModPackManager/README.md

 # Mod Pack Manager (MMP)
 Welcome to Mod Pack Manager!
 This program downloads and installs mods for supported game and game versions!
 Please note that this program requires access to the internet as well as your file system to function as intended.
-A launch script will be made available for each version released of MMP.
 ## Supported Games/Game Versions/Sites/OSes
 MMP has to be coded manually to be able to access sites on the internet or the correct files and folders.
 ### Supported Sites